<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Source: TechTarget

-These are just three of the major players when it comes to inbound marketing, but there are many other tactics that you can use to flesh out your inbound marketing strategy, depending on what channel best suits your target audience:
+While content marketing, SEO, and email are crucial, there are many other tactics that you can use to flesh out your inbound marketing strategy, depending on what channel best suits your target audience, including:

 • Social Media